-Hayden Opie is the Director of Studies of the Melbourne Sports Law Program.
+Hayden Opie is the former Director of Studies of the Melbourne Sports Law Program.
 He pursues research and teaching interests in all areas of sports law and is recognised internationally for his work in the field.
 In recent years he has been researching and writing on sports integrity, labour market regulation and medico-legal questions, including injury liability and anti-doping.

 The Sports Law Program features 14 graduate level subjects which may be taken for continuing education or towards a Graduate Diploma in Sports Law or one of a number of degrees at the Masters level.
 Hayden has been largely responsible for the development of most of the subjects and teaches in eight of them.
 He has taught sports law subjects at The University of Sydney, The University of Adelaide and Marquette University, USA.
 Hayden also supervises Research Higher Degree students and teaches two sports law subjects in the Melbourne JD program.
 He is also a member of the Asian Law Centre in Melbourne Law School.